F23-CS131-YUEN-17240/.github/profile/README.md

 ## 1. **Project Topic Selection:**
    - Students must select a topic related to an area in discrete logic.
-   - Topic selection should be finalized and submitted to the designated instructor for approval by [specified date].
+   - Topic selection should be finalized and submitted to the designated instructor for approval by November 20th, 2023.

 ## 2. **GitHub Repository Structure:**
    - Each student/group will be assigned a specific repository within the class GitHub organization.